KevinFlanagan/Emerging-Technologies-Tasks/README.md

 Research STDEV.P and STDEV.S and show why STDEV.S is the better function to estimate the standard deviation on a population.

 ### Task 4 K-Means Cluster using Fishers Iris data set
-Apply K-Means to a cluster with Fishers Isis data set used to make predictions of a species of iris.
+Apply kNN to a cluster with Fishers Isis data set used to make predictions of a species of iris.